matuteiglesias/journal/content/Teaching/2025-06-26_Developed_Student_Report_Generation_Workflow.md

 ## 📅 2025-06-26 — Session: Developed Student Report Generation Workflow

 **🕒 03:05–04:25**
-**🏷️ Labels**: student reports, data processing, Python, education, report design
+**🏷️ Labels**: Student Reports, Data Processing, Python, Education, Report Design
 **📂 Project**: Teaching
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop a comprehensive [[workflow]] for generating individualized student reports from spreadsheet data.
+The session aimed to develop a comprehensive workflow for generating individualized student reports from spreadsheet data.

 ### Key Activities
-- Reflected on [[communication]] in relationships and emotional well-being.
+- Reflected on communication in relationships and emotional well-being.
 - Planned strategies for generating student reports, focusing on transparency, personalization, and privacy concerns.
 - Created a structured approach for report generation using [[Python]] libraries such as [[Pandas]], Jinja2, and WeasyPrint.
 - Executed data loading and preprocessing from Google Sheets into [[Pandas]] DataFrames, including data normalization and cleaning.